danieldema/appendicitis_analysis/README.md

 ## Project Overview

 This project develops and compares multiple machine learning models to predict appendicitis diagnosis in children using clinical data from Children's Hospital St. Hedwig, Regensburg, Germany.
-The best-performing model is deployed as a containerized web application on Azure App Service.
+The best-performing model is deployed as a containerized web application via Microsoft Azure.

 ## Tech Stack